bricebai/bricebai.github.io/about.md

 ---
 I'm an undergrad at Yale University ('22) studying **Computing and the Arts**, a joint computer science and art major.

-**Product**, **user experience**, and **design** are what I’m passionate about.
-I’ve always loved exploring how to create meaningful digital experiences, whether it be through interactive storytelling or visual design.
+I’ve always loved exploring how to create meaningful experiences, whether it be through interactive storytelling or product development.
+This combined with my background in computer science and art has led me to become passionate about **product**, **user experience**, and **design**.

 When I'm not designing, coding, or making other projects, you can find me dancing to kpop, reading webcomics, and penny boarding down the street.